leogoesger/leogoesger.github.io/content/blog/gatsby-blog-basics/index.md

 Technically, we can use as many fields as possible.
 In the future post, we will add a tag field.
 For simplicity, we will stick to two fields: title and date.

-The title will be the blog's title, and the title will also be embedded within the URL when you share it with others.
-If the post name is `Gatsby Blog`, the URL to share this post would be `https://your-domain.com/gatsby-blog`.
+The title will be the blog's title, and date would be the publishing date.

 ### Main Body